 - The "Type" column (1) is used to choose whether the element of the URL is a fixed component or a parameter:

 - A fixed component is an unchanging section of the URL.
 The fixed components can be multilingual (to do so, click the column to type the values in the other languages of the project).

 - A parameter is a section of the URL corresponding to a parameter of the page.
-This parameter can be explicitly declared in the "Declaration process of global variables" of the page (see Processes associated with pages for more details) or retrieved by PageParameter.
+This parameter can be explicitly declared in the "Global Declarations" event of the page (for more details, see Events associated with pages) or retrieved using PageParameter.

 - The "Component" column (2) indicates the value of URL component for a fixed component or the parameter name.

 - The "Format" (3) column is used to choose the type of a parameter (numeric, alphabetic, alphanumeric or other).